-With NESAS, a single independent audit for the vendor replaces the need to host and fund audits from individual operators and regulators aimed at reducing overheads for the vendor.
+With NESAS, a single Audit for the vendor replaces the need to host and fund Audits from individual operators and regulators, aimed at reducing overheads for the vendor.

 One of the goals set by industry for NESAS is to demonstrate to regulators its value.
-If it can be shown that NESAS security requirements are commensurate with national security requirements in individual countries, national authorities are likely to endorse and support NESAS as a requirement for mobile network deployments.
-This is beneficial for Equipment Vendors, since the overhead of satisfying different security requirements from individual regulators worldwide is reduced.
+If it can be shown that NESAS security requirements are commensurate with national security requirements in individual countries, national authorities are likely to endorse and support NESAS as a requirement for mobile network equipment deployments.
+This is beneficial for Equipment Vendors, since the overhead of satisfying different security requirements from individual regulators and countries is reduced.
+Therefore, NESAS is designed to interface well with regulatory frameworks, as further detailed in Section 6.